-- Expecting excellent pupil behaviour. - Promoting self-esteem, self-discipline, proper regard for authority, and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - Acknowledging our expected good behaviour - Recognising exceptional behaviour. - Challenging and disciplining poor behaviour choices. - Providing a safe environment, free from disruption, violence, discrimination, bullying and any form of harassment. - Encouraging positive relationships with parents/carers. - Developing relationships with our pupils to enable early intervention. - A shared approach which involves pupils in the implementation of the school's policy and associated procedures. - Promoting a culture of praise and encouragement in which all pupils can achieve.
+- Expecting excellent pupil behaviour. - Promoting self-esteem, self-discipline, proper regard for authority, and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - Acknowledging our expected good behaviour - Recognising exceptional behaviour. - Challenging and disciplining poor behaviour choices. - Providing a sense of belonging for all children within a safe environment, free from disruption, violence, discrimination, bullying and any form of harassment. - Encouraging positive relationships with parents/carers. - Developing relationships with our pupils to enable early intervention. - A shared approach which involves pupils in the implementation of the school's policy and associated procedures. - Promoting a culture of praise and encouragement in which all pupils can achieve.